-Oliver advises multinational corporations on English law and business and human rights issues.
+Oliver advises multinational corporations on English law and international business and human rights and ESG issues.

 His broad commercial disputes practice covers strategic advice, litigation, arbitration and mediation on complex cross-border matters.
-He has a particular focus on finance, insolvency, energy and mining disputes, including class actions.
+He has a particular focus on energy and mining disputes, including class actions.

-Oliver also specialises in business and human rights, advising clients on the UN Guiding Principles, human rights policies, the UK Modern Slavery Act, operation-level grievance mechanisms and supply chain issues.
+His business and human rights and ESG advice includes advising clients across all sectors on the various United Nations and OECD frameworks on human rights, international human rights standards, human rights policies, the UK Modern Slavery Act, due diligence and reporting, crisis management, operational-level grievance mechanisms and human rights-related supply chain issues.

-Oliver is a key member of the firm's market-leading (Chambers Band 1, 2017 & 2018) Business and Human Rights practice, working in collaboration with members of the global team, including in New York, Paris, Hong Kong, SE Asia and Australia.
+Oliver has been a key member of the firm's market-leading (Chambers Band 1, 2017-2020) Business and Human Rights practice and ESG practice since their inception, working in collaboration with members of the global team, including in New York, Paris, Hong Kong, SE Asia and Australia.

 Oliver's recent experience includes advising:

-- an international energy company in response to allegations by an African community of breaches of human rights and environmental damage, including advice in relation the operational-level grievance mechanism
+- an international energy company in response to allegations by an African community of breaches of human rights and environmental damage, including advice in relation to a potential class action and operational-level grievance mechanism

 - various clients in relation to their obligations under the UK Modern Slavery Act, their relevant policies, practices and practical steps in response